-CLO- 4: Know about the multistage amplifier using MOSFET determine frequency response In addition, concept of voltage gain.
-Design, construct, and take measurement of various analog circuits to compare Experimental results in the laboratory with theoretical analysis.
+CLO- 4: Know about the multistage amplifier using MOSFET determine frequency response And concept of voltage gain.

+CLO- 5: Design, construct, and take measurement of various analog circuits to compare Experimental results in the laboratory with theoretical analysis.

-List of Experiments: Hardware
+List of Experiments: (Simulation /Hardware)